What do waste management, drayage, courier, transit, school bus, and trucking fleets have in common? We work with them all at Flipturn.

 Transit agencies

-Customization: Each transit agency works a little bit differently, so it's really valuable when the product flexes to meet different needs.
-Spokane Transit, for example, needed designated opportunity chargers exempt from site-wide power management — a configuration that required flexible power allocation rules rather than a one-size-fits-all approach.
+Customization.
+Each transit agency works a little differently, so it's valuable when the product flexes to meet different needs.
+Spokane Transit, for example, needed designated opportunity chargers exempt from site-wide power management, a configuration that required flexible power allocation rules rather than a one-size-fits-all approach.

-Visibility: The most empowering thing you can give a transit operator is a clear view into what's going on with their assets at any given moment.
-Often, a depot-based view that arranges the chargers in the same positions they're found in real life is the most intuitive way to provide this visibility.
+Visibility.
+The most empowering thing you can give a transit operator is a clear view into what's going on with their assets at any moment.
+Often, a depot-based view that arranges the chargers in the same positions they sit in real life is the most intuitive way to provide that visibility.
 This is exactly why we built our custom depot view designer.

 Waste management & drayage